Skip to content

 Mental Health Support Teams - Me & My Mind

 The East Sussex Mental Health Support Teams (MHSTs) provide short-term support for children and young people affected by mild to moderate mental health needs.
-The evidence-based interventions are delivered by Education Mental Health Practitioners (EMHPs).
+Education Mental Health Practitioners (EMHPs) deliver the evidence-based interventions.
 They are East Sussex County Council teams with close links to the NHS.

-They work across a number of schools in East Sussex.
+They work across many schools in East Sussex.

 Find out what schools are supported by visiting this websites' page on Schools Supported by MHSTs in East Sussex.